srdusr/srdwm/README.md

 # SRDWM

-A cross-platform window manager, configured entirely in Lua, aiming to feel like a native window manager on every platform it targets rather than a compromise between them: real title bars with drag/resize/minimize/maximize/close on every backend that can support them, not just a border.
+SRDWM is a cross-platform window manager.
+You configure it entirely in Lua.
+Every backend draws a real title bar.
+Every title bar supports drag, resize, minimize, maximize, and close.
+No backend falls back to a plain border instead.

 This is a Rust rewrite of an earlier C++ prototype; see [`docs/PRIOR_ART.md`](docs/PRIOR_ART.md) for what carried over, what got